Article 370 (film): Critical reception

-CNN-News18 rated 3.5/5 and stated that "The makers waste no time and dive into the crux of the story in the first half and it makes for a fast-paced experience till the point of intermission.
-A hard-hitting political drama.
+Calling it a "hard-hitting political drama", Titas Chowdhury of CNN-News18 rated 3.5 out of 5 stars, and stated that "the makers waste no time and dive into the crux of the story in the first half and it makes for a fast-paced experience till the point of intermission.
 It's the second half of the film that appears stretched out".
-Firstpost rated 3/5, stated "Article 370 is a true story of Kashmir's tortured history that had to be corrected and the maker of the film did complete justice.
-It is a compelling narrative that informs and engages without making it look like a history and civics lesson".
-Bollywood Hungama rated 3.5/5 stated "It is a gripping tale that attempts to depict an important chapter of India’s history in an entertaining and simple manner".
+Lachmi Deb Roy of Firstpost awarded 3 out of 5, calling it a "compelling narrative that informs and engages without making it look like a history and civics lesson" Asmita Pant of CNBC TV18 wrote that "the film offers a grounded perspective on the Kashmir issue.
+It delves deep into emotions but never interrupts the story's flow", and that "the filmmakers have eschewed sensationalism" and created a "narrative infused with cinematic flair".

-India Today rated 3/5 and added that "Article 370 is a well-made film but will test your patience with its lengthy runtime,” and it is also noted to be “tuned to underline its thematic message".
-The Indian Express rated 2.5/5 and added that the film "serves its politics unabashedly as it mixes facts with fiction".
-The Free Press Journal rated 3/5, stating that "Yami Gautam's character voices the truth, but away from picking political sides or pushing any personal ideology, producer Aditya sheds light on what happened, and that’s the cherry on top".
-Deccan Herald rated 2.5/5 and added that "While elements of drama and action are aplenty, the film falls short of the conviction needed to sustain a conversation".
-Daily News and Analysis rated 3.5/5 and stated that "it is a technically strong with solid performances, confident direction, and an effective background score, and noting that it excels as a thriller".
+Sana Farzeen of India Today rated 3 out of 5 stars and added that "Article 370 is a well-made film but will test your patience with its run-time of 2 hours and 40 minutes", also noted that the film is "tuned to the propaganda value" for the ruling government.
+Shalini Langer of The Indian Express rated 2.5/5 and added that the film "serves its politics unabashedly as it mixes facts with fiction".

+A critic from Bollywood Hungama gave 3.5 out of 5 stars and called it "a gripping tale that attempts to depict an important chapter of India’s history in an entertaining and simple manner."
+Rohit Bhatnagar of The Free Press Journal rated 3 in a scale of 5, stating that "Yami Gautam’s film voices truth but in a textbook manner ...
+Away from the picking political sides or even having his own ideology in place, Aditya sheds light on what had happened and that’s like cherry on top".
+Abhimanyu Mathur of Daily News and Analysis awarded 3.5 out of 5 stars, and said that "it is a technically well-made film, packed with great performances, seamless direction, and a solid background score"; it "excels when it is being a thriller", however, "the film falters when it tries to get political.
+Because at this point, it resorts to boring tropes, caricatures, and over-the-top acting".